peterhinch/micropython-async/v3/docs/TUTORIAL.md

 # Application of uasyncio to hardware interfaces

 This tutorial is intended for users having varying levels of experience with asyncio and includes a section for complete beginners.
-It is for use with the new version of `uasyncio`, currently V3.0.0.
-See [this overview](../README.md) for a summary of documents and resources for `uasyncio`.
+It is based on the current version of `uasyncio`, V3.0.0.
+Most code samples are complete scripts which can be cut and pasted at the REPL.

-Most code samples are now complete scripts which can be cut and pasted at the REPL.
+See [this overview](../README.md) for a summary of resources for `uasyncio` including device drivers, debugging aids, and documentation.

 # Contents